AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 The attributes in manifest.json that configures model are:

-- runOptions, which contains the application command line options.
+- runOptions, which contains the application command-line options.
-- friendlyName, a user friendly package name which is also part of the .eap file name.
+- friendlyName, a user friendly package name which is also part of the .eap filename.

 The **CHIP** argument in the Dockerfile also needs to be changed depending on model.
 This argument controls which files are to be included in the package,